GorbulasDev/learnelectra/docs/faq.md

 <details><summary>What is this story behind this coin?</summary>
 <p>
 <br />
-Read this link to find out the story behind Electra!
+Read this link to find out the story behind Electra Protocol!
 </p>
 </details>